hantsy/jakartaee11-sandbox/docs/jpa.md

 </plugins>
 ```

-This sample demonstrates Jakarta Persistence 3.2 and CDI integration in a Jakarta EE environment.
+This sample demonstrates the integration of Jakarta Persistence 3.2 and CDI in a Jakarta EE environment.

 To run the tests using the GlassFish Managed Adapter for Arquillian, execute: